-- · Proposal Abstract - · Proposal Narrative - Budget Web-Based Form (The web-based form includes the budget details and the budget narrative.) - Letters of Support from members of the applicant's SCF team, including, if applicable, the research partner and/or community supervision agency
+- Proposal Abstract

+- Proposal Narrative

+- Budget Web-Based Form (The web-based form includes the budget details and the budget narrative.)

+- Timeline and Task Plan

 If OJP determines that an application does not include these elements, it will neither proceed to peer review, nor receive further consideration.